Issues and Answers

 Also, read about basic dog training tips and teaching your dog basic commands at HSUS and check with your local humane society for training classes.

-Click HERE for information on animal behavior classes at the Humane Society of Broward County (south Florida)
+Click HERE for information on dog obedience classes at the Humane Society of Broward County (south Florida)

 In Miami-Dade, the Miami Obedience Club offers dog obedience and agility training.